526 Antioch earthquake: Aftermath

 The contemporary Chronicle of John Malalas, a native of Antioch, is the main primary source that describes the impact of the earthquake.
 After the fires subsided a frantic rescue effort was undertaken by those who remained to free those trapped in the rubble.
 Many were trapped under rubble because so many buildings in the city collapsed due to the earthquake.
 Many of those who were rescued nonetheless died soon afterwards from their injuries.
 It was reported that many inhabitants remained buried under rubble for up to 30 days but were able to survive.
 There were even reports of babies being born in the rubble and surviving along with their mothers.
 Another reported miracle was that on the third day after the earthquake the Holy Cross appeared in the clouds above the northern district of the city, leading those who saw it to weep and pray for an hour.
+The sophist Procopius of Gaza wrote among his works a monody on the event.

 In Constantinople, Emperor Justin I reportedly reacted to the news of the earthquake by removing his diadem and crimson chlamys.
 He entered the church without these symbols of his rank and publicly lamented the destruction of Antioch.
 He arranged for ambassadors to be sent to the city with sufficient money for both immediate relief and to start Antioch's reconstruction.
 The rebuilding of the Great Church and many other buildings was overseen by Ephraim, the comes Orientis, whose efforts saw him replace Euphrasius as the Chalcedonian Patriarch of Antioch.
 Many of the buildings erected after the earthquake were destroyed by another major earthquake in November 528, although there were far fewer casualties.

 In the eighth year and ninth month of his reign, Justin I appointed his nephew Justinian I co-emperor.
 Justinian immediately made considerable efforts to increase the aid sent to Antioch for its reconstruction, with specific emphasis on the rebuilding of Christian holy sites.
 He built a Church of Mary, mother of Jesus across from the building known as the basilica of Rufinus.
 Another church, the Church of Saints Cosmas and Damian, was erected in the same area.
 Justinian's wife Theodora also aided in the rebuilding of the city.
 She commissioned the building of a church honouring the archangel Michael.
 Additionally, she arranged for the construction of the basilica of Anatolius, with columns sent from Constantinople.

 Justinian I also funded efforts to repair the civil services of the city.
 Under his leadership the hospice was repaired, in addition to baths and cisterns, allowing for a return of the inhabitants to Antioch.
 Moreover, Justinian I also hunted down and prosecuted individuals who had rioted, and had robbed and murdered the innocent during the chaos that followed the earthquake and breakdown of the local government.
-Many of the guilty were sentenced to death while other were severely punished.
+Many of the guilty were sentenced to death while others were severely punished.
 The punishments disregarded the factional allegiances of the individuals.